 Welcome to Years 1 and 2

-Each day during school closures, children in each year group take part in Zoom lessons.
+In the event of school closures, children in each year group take part in Zoom lessons.
 They then have access to all their daily learning activities via Seesaw, which includes teaching videos and coverage of curriculum subjects.
 There are a variety of resources and activities to support home learning below.

 Seesaw Home Learning